-- 14.1 We recognise the importance of safeguarding pupils throughout the school day.
-Our Health & Safety policy, reflects the consideration we give to the protection of our children both physically and emotionally within the school environment. - 14.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
+- 15.1 We recognise the importance of safeguarding pupils throughout the school day.
+Our Health & Safety policy, reflects the consideration we give to the protection of our children both physically and emotionally within the school environment. - 15.2 Part of the safeguarding measures we have in place include the safe dropping off and collection of pupils at the start and end of the school day.
 We would therefore ask all parents to deliver their children to the front playground and collect from the front playground.
-Parents are expected to inform us in person, via telephone or email if there is to be a change in the arrangement of collection for their children. - 14.3 Pupils who leave the site during the school day do so only with the written permission of a parent /and are collected by an authorised adult where appropriate.
-School should be notified by the parents regarding whom they have authorised for this task. - 14.4 Class teachers will ensure the children attending after school clubs are safely handed over to the club leader.
-Club leaders will follow normal school procedures for handing over the children at the end of the club and will deliver the children to the parent or authorized adult on the front playground. - 14.5 Staff who support children during unstructured time such as break and over the lunch period have received training to remain alert to signs of concern or vulnerability ensuring pupils feel safe.
-This includes lunch time staff who follow the school's reporting process to alert the DSL of concerns about a pupil.

-14.6 Our school site is secure.
+Parents are expected to inform us in person, via telephone or email if there is to be a change in the arrangement of collection for their children. - 15.3 Pupils who leave the site during the school day do so only with the written permission of a parent /carer and are collected by an authorised adult where appropriate.
+School should be notified by the parents regarding whom they have authorised for this task. - 15.4 Class teachers will ensure the children attending after school clubs are safely handed over to the club leader.
+Club leaders will follow normal school procedures for handing over the children at the end of the club and will deliver the children to the parent or authorized adult on the front playground. - 15.5 Staff who support children during unstructured time such as break and over the lunch period have received training to remain alert to signs of concern or vulnerability ensuring pupils feel safe.
+This includes lunch time staff who follow the school's reporting process to alert the DSL of concerns about a pupil. - 15.6 Our school site is secure.
 Procedures are in place for the locking and unlocking of the front gate.
 All visitors to the school are required to sign in and must wear a lanyard while on site.
 Pupils are reminded to always stay in sight of a member of staff.
 All staff are aware of 'hotspots' in the school where pupils have expressed anxieties or where areas of potential vulnerability may exist.
-There is an action plan in place to address safety in these areas.

-14.7 In the event of a pupil going missing during the course of the school day, we will carry out immediate checks to ensure the pupil is not on site.
+There is an action plan in place to address safety in these areas. - 15.7 In the event of a pupil going missing during the course of the school day, we will carry out immediate checks to ensure the pupil is not on site.
 Staff will then make contact with the pupil's parents and inform the police.

-15. Prevent Duty
+16. Prevent Duty & Channel:

-- 15.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
-This is a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified. - 15.2 All school staff and governors have completed Prevent training. - 15.3 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 15.4 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
+16.1 We are aware of the Prevent Duty under Section 26 of the Counter Terrorism and Security Act 2015 to protect young people from being drawn into terrorism.
+This is a safeguarding matter like any other and these processes will be applied to support children and their families where vulnerabilities are identified.

+- 16.2 Prevent referrals may be passed to Channel, a programme providing support at an early stage to people identified as being vulnerable to being drawn into terrorism. - 16.3 All school staff and governors have completed Prevent training. - 16.4 We have in place and monitor appropriate web filtering systems so that pupils cannot view potentially extreme material. - 16.5 Staff understand the need for a culture of vigilance to be present in the school to support safeguarding.
 This includes awareness and sensitivity to changes in the attitudes of pupils, which may indicate they are at risk of radicalisation.

-16. E-Safety:
+17. E-Safety: